itskpalusa/School-Library-Database-Application/README.md

 7. Generate/print weekly report of detail of fines (when book not returned on time).

 -- All non returned items will be carried through the database server, and an email will be sent to the head user with the student details.
+This is a back-end call function, to make sure the database is also backed up to the server.

 ___